 Repeat offenders also receive enhanced penalties, and in fact, if it’s someone’s second or third driving under the influence conviction in this state, the enhancement can be quite severe.

-However – and anyone charged with DUI in California needs to understand this – before an enhancement penalty can be attached to a sentence for DUI, the state must prove both the initial DUI charge as well as the additional enhancement charge – beyond a reasonable doubt.
+However – and anyone who receives a charge for a DUI in California needs to understand this – before an enhancement penalty can be attached to a sentence for DUI, the state must prove both the initial DUI charge as well as the additional enhancement charge – beyond a reasonable doubt.

-With or without aggravating circumstances or penalty enhancements, some of the penalties for a driving under the influence conviction aren’t even legal penalties:
+With or without aggravating circumstances or penalty enhancements, some of the penalties for being convicted due to driving under the influence aren’t even legal penalties:

 1. Your auto insurance costs will go up – and they won’t come down.